Producing

 2012 - 2014

-Salonathon is an inclusive community, and new arts incubator: its weekly cabaret was a home for underground, emerging, and genre-defying art.
+Salonathon was an inclusive community and new arts incubator: its weekly cabaret was a home for underground, emerging, and genre-defying art.

 Scenic & Properties Design